Sheyla Hardy

 Therapeutic Approach

-Sheyla’s main therapeutic approaches are Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT), combined with elements from Schema Therapy, Dialectical Behavioural Therapy (DBT), Emotion Efficacy Therapy (EET), Mindfulness, and Narrative Therapy.
-She is also trained in Gottman Method Couples Therapy (Levels 1 and 2).
+Sheyla works with individuals, drawing primarily on Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Schema Therapy, alongside elements of Dialectical Behavioural Therapy (DBT), Emotion Efficacy Therapy (EET), and Mindfulness.
+She practices in English and Spanish.

-She supports adolescents dealing with anxiety, depression, safety concerns, perfectionism, parental divorce and discord, exam stress, school refusal, interpersonal and identity challenges (including in relation to gender and sexuality), traumatic experiences, and self-esteem issues.
-She also regularly works with neurodiverse individuals with diagnoses of ASD and ADHD.
+She supports adolescents with anxiety, low mood, safety concerns, exam stress, school refusal, family conflict and parental separation, identity and relationship difficulties (including gender and sexuality), trauma, and self-esteem.
+She also works regularly with neurodiverse young people, including those with ASD and ADHD.

 Background